Locations:

 How do healthcare providers treat cancer pain?

-• Describe your pain: For example, they may ask you to think about your pain on a scale of 0 to 10, with 10 representing extreme pain.
-They may ask if your pain is sharp, throbbing or an ache.
+• How much it hurts.
+They may ask you to describe your pain on a scale of 0 to 10, with 10 representing extreme pain.

-• Tell them where it hurts: Knowing what area of your body hurts the most helps providers determine what may be causing your pain.
+• Where it hurts.
+Knowing what area of your body hurts the most helps providers determine what may be causing your pain.

 What are common cancer pain treatments?